-This page describes Google Cloud Code's support for Apple M-series silicon.
+This page describes Cloud Code for IntelliJ's support for Apple M-series silicon.

 For a detailed look at current support, limitations, and workarounds for working with Cloud Code on Apple M-series silicon, see the tracking GitHub issue.